RealTimeLogic/LSP-Claw/README.md

 1. Open the Xedge IDE in your browser.
 2. Click the menu button in the top-right corner.
 3. Select **App Upload**.
-4. Drag and drop `LSP-Claw.zip` into the uploader.
+4. Drag and drop `lsp-claw.zip` into the uploader.
 5. Click **Save** without enabling unpacking.

+See the **Xedge app installation video** in the tutorial [Xedge Application Deployment](https://realtimelogic.com/articles/Mastering-Xedge-Application-Deployment-From-Installation-to-Creation) for more information.

-`LSP-Claw.zip` includes an
+`lsp-claw.zip` includes an
 [Xedge .config file](https://realtimelogic.com/articles/Mastering-Xedge-Application-Deployment-From-Installation-to-Creation)
 that automatically: